Rufus L. Perry: Early life

-Rufus L. Perry was born a slave on a plantation in Smith County, Tennessee on March 11, 1834 to Lewis Perry and Maria.
+Rufus Lewis Perry was born a slave on a plantation in Smith County, Tennessee on March 11, 1834 to Lewis Perry and Maria.
 The family was owned by Archibald W. Overton.

 Lewis was a talented mechanic, carpenter, and cabinet maker, and secured the means to bring his family to Nashville where the Rufus was able to attend the school for free blacks taught by Sally Porter.
 Lewis escaped to Canada when Rufus was seven years old, and Rufus was brought back to the plantation where his education gave him the reputation of being "dangerous".
 In August 1852 he was sold to a trader to be taken to Mississippi.
 However, Perry was able to forge a pass and after three weeks himself fled to Windsor, Ontario, Canada.

 In 1854, Perry converted to the Baptist religion and soon after enrolled in the Kalamazoo Theological Seminary in Kalamazoo, Michigan where he graduated in 1861.
 On or about October 9, 1861 he was ordained pastor of the Second Baptist Church at Ann Arbor, Michigan.
 He later became a pastor in St. Catharines, Ontario, and Buffalo, New York.